GET INVOLVED

 We have a schedule of events for the year ahead.
 Join us on one of our practical days which offer the chance to learn new skills and get your hands dirty doing conservation tasks.
 Come and learn more about species in the park on our wildlife walks or become part of the Friends Committee which meets to discuss the functioning of the group.

-FoSNCP hold a practical workday on the second and fourth Saturdays of the month to undertake conservation projects within the park.
+FoSNCP hold a practical workday on the second and fourth Saturdays of the month and every Tuesday morning and/or afternoon to undertake conservation projects within the park.

 At present we’re meeting at the council compound – the locked gates right by the tramline, on the vehicle access road at 10 AM.
 We usually finish around midday and enjoy a hot drink & biscuits.